BYU-CS-472/CS472/TUTORIAL.md

 ```

 ### Intro to Numpy Arrays
 Numpy is Python's premier numerical array module.
-While Numpy arrays handle n-dimensions, this toolkit is tailored for .arff file data, which is generally 2-dimensional.
+While Numpy arrays handle n-dimensions, we typically use .arff file data, which is generally 2-dimensional.
 The `.shape` property of a Numpy array will return a tuple of the array dimensions (rows, columns).

 The array can also be "sliced" to obtain subsets:
 ```